scottwater/scottw.com/site/post/less-twitter.md

 ## On Community

-I feel it is important to point out that this Twitter experience does have it's drawbacks.
+It is important to point out that this Twitter experience does have it's drawbacks.
 The most noticeable is interacting with the community in real-time.
 Keeping Twitter at arm's length at all times is undoubtedly good for your mental health and productivity, but it certainly comes at the expense of some of the Twitter charm.